“The experience of survival holds the key to the gravity of love.” — Enigma

 And I am.

-I hope to kayak the Yukon River over my 2024 summer break!
+I’ll kayak the Yukon River over my 2024 summer break!

-This journey has been in my mental wheelhouse for as long as my cross-country horseback riding trip has been.
-It was actually my long riding mentor, Sea, who introduced me to the idea.
-Before, I had not known of the possibility.
-My understanding of the Yukon did not extend past its correlation with the 1896- 1899 gold rush I learned about in middle school.
-Except, come to find out, the gold rush was on the Klondike River, not the Yukon, so that goes to show how much I’ve retained from history class.
+Before, I hardly knew the Yukon River existed!
+My understanding of the river did not extend past its correlation with the 1896- 1899 gold rush I learned about in middle school.
+Except, come to find out, the gold rush was on the Klondike River, not the Yukon, so that goes to show how much information I retained from history class . . .

-As it turns out, the Yukon spans the entire length of Alaska.
 It starts around White Horse, Canada, and flows to the Bering Sea, over a whopping 1,980 miles.
 (Okay, that number is a little painful.
-Surely an extra 20 miles could be found somewhere to make it an even 2,000?
+Surely an extra 20 miles could be found somewhere to make it an even 2,000 miles?
 No?
-Dang it. 😂) Â
+Dang it. 😂)

 And guess what?